butla/bultrowicz.com/cd-with-angularjs-commits.rst

     # you've guessed it, test PyPI.
     pypi_upload.sh pypitest

-Why do I interact ith test PyPI and not the real one?
+Why do I interact with test PyPI and not the real one?
 Well, to test stuff...
 I dunno.
 I can check if the files really get there, whether the README looks OK, etc.
 And only after that I trigger (manually) the next and last pipeline step: